reduxigen/Reduxigen/readme.md

 # Central Reducer

 Reduxigen uses an object-based reducer.
 Using an object-based reducer instead of a `switch` based reducer allows reducers to be dynamically added.
 It has been noted that this type of reducer doesn't allow for case fallthrough (same state update for multiple actions).
-You can achieve the same end in Reduxigen by creating an `action`, which can be used with multiple state updates---or, because `update`s are independent actions, just reuse an `update`.
+You can achieve the same end in Reduxigen by creating a `genericAction`, which can be used with multiple state updates---or, because `update`s are independent actions, just reuse an `update`.

 This is what Reduxigen's object-based reducer looks like: